Paso Robles, California: Wine and vineyards

 The Paso Robles Wine Country has a number of wineries and vineyards in the area.
-It is the location of the Paso Robles AVA (American Viticultural Area).
-More than 25 different varieties of grapes are grown in the Paso Robles Wine Country and there are over 250 bonded wineries.

-In 1993, Paso Robles grape growers, wineries and wine tasting rooms united to form the Paso Robles Wine Country Alliance.
-This non-profit trade organization is dedicated to the promotion and education of the Paso Robles premium wine country.

-The Paso Robles Wine Country Alliance is a cooperative marketing alliance made up of Paso Robles Wine Country wineries, vineyards and related businesses.
-They host many of the festivals in the Paso Robles Area, and strengthen brand awareness locally, regionally and nationally.
-The wine alliance focuses on trade and consumer outreach, media relations, buyer tours, educational and research programs and giving back to education and health organizations in the Paso Robles community.
+It is the location of the Paso Robles American Viticultural Area.
+More than 25 different varieties of grapes are grown in the Paso Robles Wine Country, with over 250 bonded wineries.In 1993, Paso Robles grape growers, wineries, and wine tasting rooms united to form the Paso Robles Wine Country Alliance.
+This nonprofit trade organization is dedicated to the promotion and education of the Paso Robles premium wine country.
+The Paso Robles Wine Country Alliance is a cooperative marketing alliance made up of Paso Robles Wine Country wineries, vineyards, and related businesses.
+They host many of the festivals in the Paso Robles Area, and strengthen brand awareness locally, regionally, and nationally.
+The wine alliance focuses on trade and consumer outreach, media relations, buyer tours, educational and research programs, and giving back to education and health organizations in the Paso Robles community.

 Sustainable building

-Several companies in the area specialize in straw-bale construction, insulating concrete forms, rammed earth, super insulated buildings, and Leadership in Energy and Environmental Design (LEED) construction.
-Within a 15 mi radius of downtown Paso Robles there are twelve straw bale homes, six insulated concrete homes, and several straw bale wineries/tasting rooms.
+Several companies in the area specialize in straw-bale construction, insulating concrete forms, rammed earth, superinsulated buildings, and Leadership in Energy and Environmental Design (LEED) construction.
+Within a 15 mi radius of downtown Paso Robles, the area has 12 straw-bale homes, six insulated concrete homes, and several straw-bale wineries/tasting rooms.

 Arts and culture

 Every year in March, the Paso Robles Wine Country Alliance hosts the Zinfandel Festival, during which Central Coast Zinfandel producers and the public visit the area to enjoy the wine of the area.
-This event is held by the Paso Robles Wine Country Alliance, a non-profit cooperative marketing alliance looking to not only educate the community and surrounding communities about Paso Robles wine, but to also give back to the community.
+This event is held by the Paso Robles Wine Country Alliance, a nonprofit cooperative marketing alliance looking to not only educate the community and surrounding communities about Paso Robles wine, but to also give back to the community.
 The Paso Robles Wine Festival takes place in May and an olive festival takes place yearly also.
 In October is the Harvest Wine Weekend, celebrating the wine harvest in the region.
 The Paso Robles Wine Country Alliance also host a Grand Tasting Tour, which takes the wines of the Paso Robles area to other areas in California, and other states such as Washington, D.C.

 On Memorial Day Weekend, Paso Robles hosts the Festival of the Arts in the downtown park.
-With over 100 artists over three art-filled days, the festival of the arts is a multiday arts festival which is intended to honor and preserve the natural environment and character of the region through the arts.
+With over 100 artists over three art-filled days, the festival is intended to honor and preserve the natural environment and character of the region through the arts.

 In August of each year, the Paso Robles Main Street Association presents the Olive Festival in the downtown park featuring free olive oil and olive product sampling from producers from all over California.